UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 - `docker rm <container ID>` to delete container
 - `docker images` list all images
 - `docker rmi <image ID>` to delete image
+- add `sudo` if running the commands on an AWS machine or checkout [manager Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)